ThePhenomenon1/ThePhenomenon1/README.md

 Over 3 800 hours of computer programming - 441 days later - I am an Advanced Python coder.

 I have deployed my multi-tier Django Application, on the powerful cloud platform Railway.App.
 My Application is an Ecommerce / Superhero / Django REST Framework API.
-It is powered by the PostgreSQL database.
+The API is powered by the PostgreSQL database.
 It has been test-driven by the Fast API client Insomnia.

 This backend web application's link is:-